Search engine algorithms are super complicated.

 But, the little guy, MagnifyMoney, outranks it.
 Why?

-MagnifyMoney has content that appeals directly to the ranking factors that are important in Hummingbird.
+MagnifyMoney has content that appeals directly to the search engine ranking factors that are important in Hummingbird.

 All this, in spite of the fact that its link profile is really slim.

-Here’s the bottom line: A Hummingbird-optimized site will outrank a huge link profile.
+Here’s the bottom line: A Hummingbird-optimized site will outrank a huge link profile, making your site more visible to the target audience who enter a relevant search query or key phrase into the search box.

 If you don’t have the budget or time to build up your backlink profile, don’t worry.
-As long as you are creating kick-ass content that appeals to Hummingbird, you can outrank the big boys.
+As long as you are creating kick-ass content that appeals to Hummingbird’s natural language processing, you can outrank the big boys.

 Let’s take a look at just how effective their content is and how it appeals to Hummingbird.